pulumi/docs/content/quickstart/kubernetes/faq.md

 ## Can I use my existing YAML manifests and Helm Charts?

 Pulumi has integration support for Kubernetes YAML manifests and Helm Charts.
-This support affords users with facilities to jumpstart their Pulumi experience by bridging the gap between existing Kubernetes workloads, and net new Pulumi code.
+This support allows users to jumpstart their Pulumi experience by easily integrating existing Kubernetes workloads with new Pulumi code.

 ### Examples